 $45 for our official birth certificates and marriage license

-$96 in photos (AAA charges $8 per photo and was our least expensive option)
+$96 in visa photos (AAA charges $8 per photo and was our least expensive option)

 $120 in printer ink (for the hundreds of copies!)

-$66 for our police clearance reports (they only accept cash)
+$66 for our police clearance reports (the police dept. only accepts cash)

 $375/99 euros per person for the visa application fees (the euro has gone up $50 since my last post!)